Seve2670/SBFD2EDSG_GUI/README.md

 **Pre-release build: [#v.1.1.0-alpha.1](https://github.com/Seve2670/SBFD2EDSG_GUI/releases/tag/v1.1.0-alpha.1)

-Why this repo called "SBFD2EDSG"?
+Why this program called "SBFD2EDSG"?
 What's the accronym of this?\
 So, this is what i called: *Sanny Builder File Data TO Embedded Data Script Generator*\
 so that's the generic name.